philkra/springboot2beat/README.md

 ```
 A security based suggestion would be change the management port and accessible hosts to ensure the actuator endpoints are not accessible to the public.

-### Config
-In the `springboot2beat.yml` file you need to set the host name of the "to be watched" Spring Boot 2 web app.
-Furthermore, is this the place where you define the ingestion service, may that be logstash or elasticsearch.
-The metrics section defines which metrics are collected.
 In order to view all available metrics:
 ```bash
 curl -XGET http://HOST:PORT/actuator/metrics
 ```

+### Config
+In the `springboot2beat.yml` file you need to set the host name of the "to be watched" Spring Boot 2 web app.
+Furthermore, is this the place where you define the ingestion service, may that be logstash or elasticsearch.

 ### Run
 To run Springboot2beat: